Rules and Guidelines

 Due to the amount of activities we host during the week, we strongly discourage requests to leave campus on weekdays.

 If you bring your automobile, you must obtain a parking permit.
 The use of your automobile while in attendance to the program will be limited to traveling home on weekends and only with the permission of your parents and the Director’s approval.
 You cannot drive your car at any other time.
 Keys to your car should be turned in to your counselors as soon as unpacking is completed.
 We will take you where you need to go off campus, including weekly Walmart runs if staying for two-week and one-month programs.

 Due to the strenuous schedule of activities during the program, off-campus visitors are not allowed during the week.
 For all students’ safety, no visitors are allowed in the students’ rooms, including parents, family members, and friends, unless they are assisting with move-in or move-out.
 Visitors are allowed in the common areas of the residence hall.

 Transportation to and from Campus

 You may reach the University by taxi or private automobile.
 The closest airport is the Memphis International Airport located in Memphis, TN.
-We will provide student shuttles free of charge as long as your flight does not arrive later than 10:00 pm or before 6:00 am.
-If you plan to arrive by plane, please call our office to schedule a shuttle.
+We will provide student shuttles for $25 each way as long as your flight does not arrive later than 10:00 pm or before 6:00 am.
+If you plan to arrive by plane, please see our online shuttle request form.